Honnō-ji Incident: Mitsuhide's betrayal

 Upon receiving the order, Mitsuhide returned to Sakamoto Castle and moved to his base in Tanba Province.
 He engaged in a session of renga with several prominent poets, using the opportunity to make clear his intentions of rising against Nobunaga.
-Mitsuhide saw an opportunity to act, when Nobunaga was not only resting in Honnō-ji and unprepared for an attack, but all the other major daimyō and the bulk of Nobunaga's army were occupied in other parts of the country.
-Mitsuhide led his army toward Kyoto under the pretense of following the order of Nobunaga.
+Mitsuhide saw an opportunity to act when Nobunaga was not only resting in Honnō-ji and unprepared for an attack, but all the other major daimyō and the bulk of Nobunaga's army were occupied in other parts of the country.
+Mitsuhide led his army toward Kyoto under the order of Nobunaga.
 It was not the first time that Nobunaga had demonstrated his modernized and well-equipped troops in Kyoto, so Mitsuhide's men marching toward Kyoto did not raise any suspicion.
 Before dawn, Mitsuhide, leading 13,000 soldiers, suddenly changed course in the middle of his march and attacked Honnō-ji, where Nobunaga was staying.

 There's a legend that when crossing the Katsura River, Mitsuhide announced to his troops that "The enemy awaits at Honnō-ji!" (敵は本能寺にあり, Teki wa Honnō-ji ni ari).

-However, this story appeared first in Oda Nobunaga-fu (織田信長譜) by Hayashi Razan (1583 – 1657) then in Nihon Gaishi by Rai San'yō, a kangakusha of the late Edo period, and is most likely a creation, not a statement by Mitsuhide himself.
+However, this story first appeared in Oda Nobunaga-fu (織田信長譜) by Hayashi Razan (1583–1657) then in Nihon Gaishi by Rai San'yō, a kangakusha of the late Edo period, and is most likely a creation, not a statement by Mitsuhide himself.

-According to Luís Fróis's "History of Japan" and testimonies from surviving soldiers, Mitsuhide was only the commander of the Oda army's area forces, and since it was the Oda clan to whom the soldiers owed allegiance, Mitsuhide did not reveal his purpose to anyone except his officers, fearing that informants might appear.
-Even when the attack actually began, the soldiers did not know whom they were attacking, and some thought it was Ieyasu.
+According to Luís Fróis's "History of Japan" and testimonies from surviving soldiers, Mitsuhide was only the commander of the Oda army's area forces, and since it was the Oda clan to whom the soldiers owed allegiance, he did not reveal his purpose to anyone except his officers, fearing that informants might appear.
+Even when the attack actually began, the soldiers did not know who they were attacking, and some thought it was Ieyasu.